 Choosing best model

-The next task is “Choosing Best ML”.
-Since this task executes either the task “accurate” or “inaccurate” based on the best accuracy, the BranchPythonOperator looks like to be the perfect candidate for that.
-It allows you to execute one task or another based on a condition, a value, a criterion.
+based on the best accuracy, the BranchPythonOperator would be the perfect candidate for that.
+It allows you to choose what tasks to execute next based on a condition.
 If you want to learn more about it, take a look here.
-The BranchPythonOperator is one of the most commonly used Operator, so don’t miss it.

 How to implement it?
-Here is the answer,
+Here we go,

-def _choosing_best_model(ti):
+def _choose_best_model(ti):

 accuracies = ti.xcom_pull(task_ids=[